Writing Commons is

 - From cognitive psychology and the learning sciences, we developed new resources related to Mindset.

 - We adopted a historiographical approach to many of our new articles.
 This involved defining the concept under discussion at the beginning of the article

 - For new content, we give authors the opportunity to choose between traditional copyright and Creative Commons license: CC BY-NC-ND 4.0.
 We moved away from publishing content solely under a Creative Commons license: CC BY-NC-ND 4.0 because

 - we were disappointed with how others were using our content.
 We came across numerous instances where others did attribute us as required and yet did so in ways that we felt were a bit deceptive.
-On numerous occasions we came across our content on other people’s websites with the attribution hidden or difficult to find.
-For example, some of our work had been uploaded to Lumen Learning and to see the attribution for our project the user had to either double click Licenses and Attributions or double click a footnote.
+We came across our content on other people’s websites with the attribution hidden or difficult to find.
+For example, some of our work had been uploaded to an e-learning platform.
+If you clicked through some pages you could find the attribution, but it felt a bit loosey goosey.

 - We had two major reasons for adding Courses as an entirely new section.

 - We wanted to give faculty who use Writing Commons examples of how the site could be used for different courses.

 - Politically, we also think of our courses as a form of radical sharing—a means of pushing back against the Balkanization of teacher’s intellectual property.
 We invite teachers to reach a broader audience by sharing their courses and resources, which nowadays are locked behind paywalls

 - We added Writing Studies as an entirely new section of Writing Commons.